0

 When the medical community first started seeing post polio syndrome my father said to me “If I ever need to be in a wheelchair because I cannot walk anymore, I want you to shoot me.”
 I was in my teenager years and I knew he was serious.
 He did not want to live if he could not walk and be independent.
 Covid hit in March of 2020 and the last time I ever saw him was Christmas of 2019.
 Because of his wife’s health issues they were locked in their house and went no where except to the doctors office.
 They had everything delivered.
 During this time his mobility began to really go downhill.
 It got to the point that he would only go to the mailbox after dark so his neighbors wouldn’t see him fall.
 He no longer slept under Grandma Carty’s quilt because it was too heavy for him to move his legs.
 He also experienced skin cancer on his face during the lockdown and was told he couldn’t really be outside anymore.
 He loved the outdoors and was always messing around in his yard.
 Then the final blow came when he had a colonoscopy and was diagnosed with a form of ulcerative colitis and was told he would have diarrhea for the rest of his life.
 The medicine they put him on to control it made his feet swell and he barely could walk.
 He told my sister it was a death sentence and was gone a week later.
 I totally understand why he said F this and went to be with Jesus.
 I mean if he were a dog we would have put him to sleep.
 I know this may sound really harsh but its the truth.

 After he died I knew I wanted a tattoo of his signature.
 My sister surprised me and got one of a bike.
 My dad rode a bike all his life.
 His brothers bought him his first bike when he was little.
 He use to pop wheelies in front of my Grandma just to make her have a fit that he was going to get hurt.
 He did the moonlight ramble for many years.
 He also rode the Katy trail for miles on end.
 He never ever wore shorts and I only saw his legs once.
-He was trying to care a tire down the basement steps and fell and broke his leg.
+He was trying to carry a tire down the basement steps and fell and broke his leg.
 He came to Mercy’s emergency room so I came down and stayed with him.
 He really did not have much leg muscles at all.
 I totally understood why he wore jeans his entire life even to bike ride for miles on end.
 So my mom who swore she would disown me if I got one more tattoo said I should have a Corvette with his name because he loved Corvettes all of his life.
 So finally right before Christmas I found his signature on the reapplication for security clearance and a picture of his corvette and took it to All Star Tattoo.
 It turned out amazing.
 I really wanted it on my foot but wouldn’t have been able to wear shoes for two weeks so I said ok forearm works for me.

 My parents divorced when I was five.
 Everyone said my sister and I were ruined because of it.
 However my parents remained great friends throughout my fathers life and I think we would have been ruined if they stayed married.
 They were better off as friends than as spouses.
 My father remarried for the second time just a few years later.
 His second wife also had two daughters close to my sisters and mine ages.
 As time went on the wife became increasingly jealous of all three of us and eventually gave my father an ultimatum “me or your kids”.
 He chose us and divorced her.
 I am not sure if he ever got totally over her and I still have pictures of her and her kids and her with my father.
 When i was in high school my mom wanted to take my sister and I to Disney World.
 She called and told my dad and he said why don’t i come with you.
 So ten plus years after their divorce we took a family vacation.
 I will always remember riding Space Mountain with him and conning my mother into riding it.
 She talks about it to this day as she is not even a roller coaster fan.
 He also use to take my sister and I to Six Flags every summer.
 I can remember him riding the Screaming Eagle over and over with us.
 As an adult I don’t know how he did it.
 Maybe it wasn’t as rough when it opened back in 1976.
 He and I rode it the year it opened but my sister was too short to ride.
 He also use to take us on float trips and I will never forget the very last one.
 I was in nursing school and it was October.
 I was trying to pull the boat up on shore and dumped my sister and him in the water.
 He cannot swim but it wasn’t over his head.
 However he was stuck wearing wet jeans the rest of the float.
 I always thought this is why we never went again.
 I was convinced he was going to kill me but surprisingly he wasn’t mad at all.